KBNLresearch/gado2/README.md

 The data/train.txt is a combination of Conll-2002 and input from various Indonesian / Dutch newspapers, this is not the final set used for evaluation, more info soon..

-The transformer used to make trainng-files from (Prima) page-xml is also included (pagexml_to_bio.py).
+The transformer used to make trainng files from (Prima) page-xml is also included (pagexml_to_bio.py).
 In this project we used export pagexml files from: https://transkribus.eu/.

 Trained models are available here: https://huggingface.co/willemjan/